certlab/certlab/replit.md

 ## Overview

-This is Cert Lab - a comprehensive AI-powered certification learning laboratory powered by Helen, our intelligent learning assistant.
-Built with a React frontend and Express.js backend, Cert Lab features an advanced learning platform designed as a laboratory environment where learners can experiment, practice, and master certifications through Helen's AI-guided learning experiences with adaptive assessments, personalized study paths, and intelligent feedback systems.
+This is Cert Lab - a comprehensive AI-powered certification learning platform powered by Helen, our intelligent learning assistant.
+Built with a React frontend and Express.js backend, Cert Lab features an advanced learning environment where learners can study, practice, and master certifications through Helen's AI-guided learning experiences with adaptive assessments, personalized study paths, and intelligent feedback systems.

 ## User Preferences